Fellowships & Scholarships

 - Cultivate relationships with tenured or tenure-track faculty who can write strong letters of recommendation that speak to your individual strengths

 Begin gathering information about possible scholarship/fellowship opportunities early in your undergraduate career.
-A great way to get started is to attend a fellowship information session hosted by the Office of Undergraduate Research and Fellowships.
+A great way to get started is to attend a fellowship information session hosted by Undergraduate Research and Fellowships.

 Scholarship and fellowship applications are often due well in advance of the actual award term, so it is necessary to plan ahead—these applications require a great deal of preparation and several revisions.